-The International Prize for Sustainable Architecture, now in its twelfth edition, arose from the important international manifestation of the decennial of the foundation of the School of Architecture of Ferrara, held in 2003.
+The International Award for Sustainable Architecture, now in its tenth edition, arose from the important international manifestation of the decennial of the foundation of the School of Architecture of Ferrara. held in 2003.
 Conceived and promoted by the School itself and the Fassa Bortolo, leader in innovative solutions for construction industry, the Award is intended to redirect attention to the necessity of reexamining the relationship between the process of construction and the habitat through the pursuit of compatibility among economic productivity, the safeguarding of resources and the quality of the environment.
-The Prize is awarded every two years by the attribution of a Gold Medal to a work designed by individual architects or architectural or engineering firms best represents the fundamental principles of the idea of sustainability.
+The Award is given annually by the attribution of a Gold Medal to a work designed by individual architects or architectural or engineering firms that best represents the fundamental principles of the idea of sustainability.
 In addition, two Silver Medals are awarded to other projects considered outstanding.
-The winning projects and those held worthy of honorable mention are divulged through the Prize's official website at www.premioarchitettura.it.
+The competition is also open to the world of Academia, hosting a section dedicated to projects developed as degree theses on themes pertaining to the Award's objectives, thus providing a space for the important ideas and works that arise from the breeding arounds of future professionals.
+The winning projects and those held worthy of honorable mention are divulged through the Award's official website at www.premioarchitettura.it.